The investigation into Russian involvement in the 2016 presidential election continues – with Special Counsel Robert Mueller at its helm.

 However, The New York Times obtained questions Mueller provided to Trump’s lawyers that he wants the president to answer.
 The questions include information related to Flynn, Sessions, fired FBI Director James Comey, former deputy FBI director Andrew McCabe and his campaign’s connections to Russia, including the now-infamous Trump Tower meeting with Manafort, Donald Trump, Jr., the president’s oldest son and Russian lawyer Natalia Veselnitskaya.

 “So disgraceful that the questions concerning the Russian Witch Hunt were ‘leaked’ to the media.
 No questions on Collusion,” Trump said in a tweet.
 “Oh, I see … you have a made up, phony crime, Collusion, that never existed, and an investigation begun with illegally leaked classified information.
 Nice!”

 What's this we keep hearing about a controversy with Mueller’s staff?

 The Trump administration has sharply criticized Mueller’s investigation, as several of his attorneys on staff donated to Democratic campaigns, including to Trump’s 2016 rival, Hillary Clinton.

 Additionally, two FBI officials – Peter Strzok and Lisa Page – are under fire for the anti-Trump text messages they exchanged during the election.
 Strzok was part of Mueller’s team but was removed after the text messages were revealed.

 What has Trump said about Mueller’s investigation?

-Trump has oftentimes dismissed the allegations that he colluded with Russia during the election.
-He said he is “looking forward” to eventually being questioned under oath by Mueller.
+Trump has often dismissed allegations he colluded with Russia during the election.

 He’s said the allegations are a “fake story that is demeaning to all of us and most of all demeaning to our country and demeaning to our Constitution.”